 A dentist would usually recommend placing a dental crown for one of the following reasons:

 • To restore a tooth to its original shape

 • To improve the cosmetic appearance of a tooth

-At Ashton and Lonsdale Dental Practices, we have experienced dental practitioners who can advise on the best type of material to be used for your crown.
+At Lonsdale Dental Practice, we have experienced dental practitioners who can advise on the best type of material to be used for your crown.
 In many cases, we use CEREC all ceramic restorations which give you a perfect crown in 5 easy steps.
-Using the advanced digital dentistry technology in our purpose-built dental laboratory and high quality ceramic material, the CEREC treatment provides same-day dental restorations without the need for impressions or temporary fillings.
+Using the advanced digital dentistry technology and high quality ceramic material, the CEREC treatment provides same-day dental restorations without the need for impressions or temporary fillings.